 Change Line 21 on page 132 as follows

-For each receive chain, the CIR measurement report shall be represented using a 16-bit signed value for each in-phase CIR tap, and a 16-bit signed value for each quadrature CIR tap.
-An SDEV may optionally represent the CIR measurement report using 10-bit, 12-bit, or 14-bit signed values for each of the separate in-phase CIR tap values and quadrature CIR tap values.
+For each receive chain, the CIR measurement report shall be represented using a 16-bit signed value for the in-phase component of each CIR tap, and a 16-bit signed value for the quadrature component of each CIR tap.
+An SDEV may optionally represent the CIR measurement report using 10-bit, 12-bit, or 14-bit signed values separately for the in-phase component and quadrature component of each CIR tap value.

 Change Line 26 on page 132 as follows

-Assuming that the complex CIR values are given by h(k), where k = 1, 2, …, K, then the largest absolute value of the individual real or imaginary components, m, is given by:
+Assuming that the complex CIR tap values are given by h(k), where k = 1, 2, …, K, then the largest absolute value of the in-phase component and quadrature component, m, is given by:

 m = max[max(abs(hR(k)), abs(hI(k)))] ∀ k ∈ {1, 2, …, K}